sathyanaravind/Generative-AI-with-Large-Language-Models/Notes.md

   - one shot inference: inclusion of one example in the prompt
   - few shot inference: a few examples
 - generally, if the model underperforms even with 5-6 examples consider fine-tuning

+#### Generative configuration - inference parameters
+- max new tokens: no of tokens the model will generate
+- greedy vs random sampling
+    - greedy: word with the highest probability is selected from the softmax output.
+Prone to repetition
+    - random: select a token using random-weighted sampling across the softmax outputs.
+For more creativity
+- sample top K: select the number of tokens to choose from randomly
+- sample top P: specify the total probability to choose from
+- temperature: it is a scaling factor that applies to the final softmax output and controls the shape of the probability distribution the model calculates for the next word.
+The higher the temperature higher the randomness.
+In contrast to top K and top P change in temperature value can alter the predictions of the model.

+#### Generative AI Project Life Cycle